isabella232/advertising-cloud-learn.en/help/dsp/ui.md

 ---
 title: Advertising Cloud DSP Account Structure and User Interface
 description: Get to know the DSP account structure and user interface.
+exl-id: c7786a04-a0ab-4ae6-8d5c-da68713f18d9
 ---
 # Account Structure and User Interface